jamie-lord/Lord.technology/about.md

 I love computers.
 Seriously, a lot.
 Because of this passion I pursued a Masters degree in Computer Science at the University of Lincoln which I completed in early 2016.

-As of November 2016 I work for IFS UK Product Development as a Senior Software Engineer.

-Currently, I'm a Xamarin native developer working on a large and rather exciting new project.
-I also frequently use .Net Core to create tools and systems to support my other work.
+I frequently use .Net Core to create tools and systems to support my other work.
 Have a look at the [projects]({{ site.url }}/projects) page for examples.

 Since the first version, I've also been really interested in [Blazor](https://blazor.net/) and have been trying to find new use cases for the developing world of web assembly.